AWS Big Data Blog

 7. Choose Add provider.

-This section describes the steps for creating an IAM SAML 2.0 federation role.
+This section describes the steps for creating IAM SAML 2.0 federation roles.
 Although Okta is used for SSO, you can provision users in QuickSight in two different ways:

 • Grant the federation role permission to create new QuickSight users when a user visits for the first time.

 • Pre-provision QuickSight users using the API and add users to the appropriate groups.
-This is preferred for adding users to groups within QuickSight, because you can provision the users and add them to the groups at the same time.
+This can be automated using Sync users and groups from Okta using Amazon QuickSight

-The following steps demonstrate how to create a federation role with permission to create new QuickSight users.
-If you want to pre-provision QuickSight users, see the section Pre-provisioning QuickSight users later in this post.
+• The following steps demonstrate how to create a federation role with permission to create new QuickSight users.

 {